 As pet owners, we encourage you to have an honest discussion with your vet.

-Always check with your vet before considering any surgical option for your dog.
+Always check with the vet before considering any surgical option for your dog.
 The information on this blog is not a substitute for a vet’s opinion.
-Wagr Consults is now live and offers vet consults at the drop of a tail.
+Wagr Consults is now live and offers online vet consultation at the drop of a tail.